SoftwareAG/webmethods-microgateway/docs/articles/GatewayKeycloakUsage.md

 # API Gateway and Microgateway with Keycloak Authentication Server

-The following picture describes the architecture how API Gateway and Microgateway is using OAuth2 authentication with an Authentication Server, in this case the keycloak server.
+This tutorial describes step by step how API Gateway / Microgateway uses an external Authentication Server for performing OAuth2 Authentication.
+The tutorial uses the Keycloak Authentication Server.\
+The following picture describes the control flow of a request which needs to authenticate:

 ![control flow scope](attachments/arc.jpg?raw=tue)

-1. Login as a registered user to keycloak and acquire a token (per REST request).
+1. Login as a registered user to Keycloak and acquire a token (per REST request).
 It must know the user client ID and its client secret.
 1. Keycloak delivers a token for the specified user client
 1. The user performs the request to API Gateway with the token inside the Authorization HTTP header with Bearer mode
 1. The OAuth2 policy of the API performs the introspection request to validate the client’s token